 I’ve also seen some darn right cute photos of bridal parties with umbrellas and rain boots.
 I wish I would have thought of that (although up until the day of your wedding you are on your knees praying for sun!)

-Our photographer, however, (shout out to Hannah at Elate photo!) took some pretty unique photos in rain puddles, and on top of that the clouds were amazing that day!
+Our photographer, however, took some pretty unique photos in rain puddles, and on top of that, the clouds were amazing that day!

 There is always a silver lining.
 And if there isn’t you shrug your shoulders and say, “the show must go on!”

 In that case, sometimes you do have to plan an outdoor wedding indoors.

 Oh, and when the wedding is over, here are 7 Places to Change Your Name After Getting Married.
 It took me almost two years to change everything over so hopefully, this helps you avoid many of the same hassles I did.